Yasser Arafat: Fatah involvement in Lebanese Civil War

 PLO cross-border raids against Israel grew during the late 1970s.
 One of the most severe—known as the Coastal Road massacre—occurred on 11 March 1978.
 A force of nearly a dozen Fatah fighters landed their boats near a major coastal road connecting the city of Haifa with Tel Aviv-Yafo.
 There they hijacked a bus and sprayed gunfire inside and at passing vehicles, killing thirty-seven civilians.
 In response, the IDF launched Operation Litani three days later, with the goal of taking control of Southern Lebanon up to the Litani River.
 The IDF achieved this goal, and Arafat withdrew PLO forces north into Beirut.

 After Israel withdrew from Lebanon, cross-border hostilities between PLO forces and Israel continued, though from August 1981 to May 1982, the PLO adopted an official policy of refraining from responding to provocations.
 On 6 June 1982, Israel launched an invasion of Lebanon to expel the PLO from southern Lebanon.
 Beirut was soon besieged and bombarded by the IDF; Arafat declared the city to be the "Hanoi and Stalingrad of the Israeli army."
 The Civil War's first phase ended and Arafat—who was commanding Fatah forces at Tel al-Zaatar—narrowly escaped with assistance from Saudi and Kuwaiti diplomats.
-Towards the end of the siege, the US and European governments brokered an agreement guaranteeing safe passage for Arafat and the PLO—guarded by a multinational force of eight hundred US Marines supported by the US Navy—to exile in Tunis.
+Towards the end of the siege, the US and European governments brokered an agreement guaranteeing safe passage for Arafat and the PLO—guarded by a multinational force of eight hundred US Marines supported by the United States Navy—to exile in Tunis.

+During the war, Arafat took measures to protect the Lebanese Jewish community.
+He ordered the PLO fighters to guard the Maghen Abraham Synagogue of Beirut and deliver food to affected Jewish families.
+After Arafat left Lebanon, the synagogue's protection went in hands of Phalangists.

 Arafat returned to Lebanon a year after his eviction from Beirut, this time establishing himself in the northern Lebanese city of Tripoli.
 This time Arafat was expelled by a fellow Palestinian working under Hafez al-Assad.
 Arafat did not return to Lebanon after his second expulsion, though many Fatah fighters did.